shivanshkc/lightshow/prp/v4/base.md

 NFR4.
 No cross-layer coupling: changes must respect `docs/architecture.md` dependency rules and “public API only” imports.

+NFR5.
+Code cleanup / no-dead-code (mandatory): by the end of the rollout, there must be no dead, unused, or obsolete code left behind from superseded implementations.
+Concretely:
+- remove unused functions/classes/components/stores/adapters/ports/utilities as they become obsolete
+- remove unused exports/re-exports (including module barrel `index.ts` exports)
+- remove or update tests that target obsolete behavior
+- remove unused assets/config and update documentation references
+- update all call sites to new APIs and delete old APIs once unreferenced Cleanup must be sequenced safely (do not delete code that is still required by earlier steps) and must respect the decoupled architecture (no cross-layer shortcuts).

 ---

 ## Architecture & design constraints (derived from docs)